-Dr. Tawannah G. Allen is Director of the Ed.D.
-Program and Associate Professor at Fayetteville State University (FSU).
-Prior to her role at FSU, she served as Senior Administrator of Elementary Staffing and Operations with Wake County Public Schools, in Cary, North Carolina, where she provided guidance in human resource actions to thirty-six elementary principals and their staff and 140 speech-language pathologists.
+Dr. Tawannah G. Allen is an Associate Professor at Fayetteville State University (FSU).
+Prior to joining FSU, she served as Senior Administrator of Elementary Staffing and Operations with Wake County Public Schools, in Cary, North Carolina, where she provided guidance in human resource actions to thirty-six elementary principals and their staff and 140 speech-language pathologists.
 Before serving as Senior Administrator, Dr. Allen served as Executive Director of Human Resources and Professional Development with Bertie County Schools.
 Earlier she served as Director of Elementary Education and Professional Development with Chapel Hill-Carrboro City Schools.
 Her teaching career began with Durham Public Schools, in addition to, working for many years as a speech-language pathologist in both public and private sectors.
 She has served as an adjunct professor for many years, while having designed and evaluated online courses for school systems and community colleges.

 Dr. Allen earned a Bachelor of Science degree in Psychology, K-5 Teaching Certificate and Master of Education in Communication Disorders from North Carolina Central University, while also earning a Master of School Administration from Fayetteville State University.
 Her Doctorate in Education degree was earned from The University of North Carolina at Chapel Hill.